dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 # Conceptual Overview

-The following figures show purely schematic representations of the C-DNS format to convey the high-level structure of the C-DNS format. (#cdns-cbor-format) provides a detailed discussion of the CBOR representation and individual elements.
+The following figures show purely schematic representations of the C-DNS format to convey the high-level structure of the C-DNS format. (#the-cdns-format) provides a detailed discussion of the CBOR representation and individual elements.

 <!-- ######################################## NOTE TO AUTHORS